Percona-Lab/percona-docstreamer/readme.md

 1. Clone this repo
 2. Make whatever changes to the application you want (not required)
-3. Build it for your specifc architecture, examples below:
+3. Build it for your specific architecture, examples below:

 Build for linux